JimeBlue/JimeBlue/README.md

-# Hi there, I´m Jimena  👋
+# Hi there, I`m Jimena  👋

 ### Frontend Developer
-I’m a passionate Junior Frontend Developer and Translator living in Germany.
-I have just finished the last course of the Front End Development Certificate at [UC San Diego Extension][website].
-Seeking to join a collaborative team to develop my skills further and contribute to provide the best development experience.
+I`m a passionate Junior Frontend Developer living in Germany.
+I have recently graduated from the [University of California San Diego ][website] with a [Front End Development Postgraduate Certificate][Certificate].
+Seeking to join a collaborative team to develop my skills further and contribute to provide the best Frontend Development experience.